Written by Rachael Kraft (Updated 4/21/2023)

 Traveling inside a closed box on wheels isn’t exactly a natural behavior for horses.
 In fact, walking onto a shaky metal trailer feels very unnatural for horses.
 As prey animals, they are hard-wired with an instinct for fight or flight.
 A horse trailer allows for neither.

 That’s why it’s important for us to understand a horse’s body language as they are approaching, loading onto, and standing inside the horse trailer.
 This will give us an idea of their overall comfort level.
-A horse who is relaxed and happy will experience lower levels of the stress during his travels.
+A horse who is relaxed and happy will experience lower levels of stress during his travels.

 The physical effects of stress for a horse include an elevated heart rate with the release of the stress hormone cortisol.
 Their bodies also release adrenaline and epinephrine in preparation for that flight away from “danger.”